caketaster/Portfolio-Project-1---still-life/README.md

 Having 3 pages gives some separation to the site - the homepage has little function, the only real uses are to navigate to the Gallery or Contact pages, or social sites, but it does set the mood and feeling of the site as a whole in an uncluttered a way as possible and loads faster than the Gallery page.
 The Gallery page is simply a gallery (image numbers are displayed on hover, but information is purposefully kept to a minimum) and the Contact page is simple and open-ended - users are invited to write for any reason they wish.
 Thus the site is not 'pushy' and allows the user to relax and contemplate.

 # Wireframes
-Basic wireframes were created for desktop and mobile in Balsamiq, although the final design and function did change.
+Basic wireframes were created for desktop and mobile in Balsamiq, although the final design and function did change. <br>
 ![Homepage wireframe mockup](assets/images/readme/wireframes1.jpg)<br>
 ![Gallery page wireframes mockup](assets/images/readme/wireframes2.jpg)<br>
 ![Gallery page image clicked mockup](assets/images/readme/wireframes3.jpg)<br>

-I also made wireframes for the same pages on mobile:
+I also made wireframes for the same pages on mobile: <br>
 ![Homepage wireframe mockup, mobile screen](assets/images/readme/wireframes4.jpg)
 ![Gallery page wireframes mockup, mobile screen](assets/images/readme/wireframes5.jpg)
 ![Gallery page image clicked mockup, mobile screen](assets/images/readme/wireframes6.jpg)